Friday 04 January 2013

 “Without You” is the final cut on Relative Importance, and the first of his song to get an official video release (embedded above).
 The album is available as a $4 digital download, or you can add another $6 and get a physical copy as well.
 Whatever you choose, just be sure you choose to add Federici’s impressive record to your collection posthaste.

 This entry was posted on Friday, January 4th, 2013 at 7:00 am and is filed under iNTRODUCING.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.